sorek1/p2p2c/nodejs-canvas-partyparrot/README.md

 ```

 ## Use `cache-control` to avoid duplicated requests
-With the ability to [config custom routes and headers](https://zeit.co/docs/v2/deployments/configuration/#routes), you could simplily add this route to your `now.json`:
+With the ability to [config custom routes and headers](https://zeit.co/docs/v2/deployments/configuration/#routes), you could simply add this route to your `now.json`:

 ```json
 {